A New People

 A new people come.

-Charles Thomson proved that if there are no linguistic means ready, the human is able to form new language uses.
+The Framers proved that if there are no linguistic means ready, the human being is able to form new language uses.
 “The instance is without a precedent; the case never existed before”, wrote Thomas Paine about America in 1776.

 Feel welcome to read about saying the Seal Latin,